Shelton, Connecticut: Media

 The Valley Independent Sentinel, an online-only, non-profit news site.
-The Shelton Herald is a weekly newspaper.
-The Connecticut Post and the New Haven Register also cover the city.
+The Shelton Herald is a weekly newspaper owned by the Hearst Corporation.
+The Connecticut Post and the New Haven Register also are owned by the Hearst Corporation and replicate coverage of the city provided by the Shelton Herald.
 Both are daily papers.

 Infrastructure

 Fire department

-The city has a 246-member all-volunteer Shelton Fire Department, which consists of four fire companies operating out of four fire stations.
-There is also a board of fire commissioners with a representative from each company.
+The city has a 246-member all-volunteer Shelton Fire Department, which consists of four fire companies operating out of four fire stations: Echo Hose Hook & Ladder Co.
+1, Huntington Fire Co.
+3, Volunteer Fire Co.
+4 - Pine Rock Park, and White Hills Co.
+5. There is also a board of fire commissioners with a representative from each company.

 Emergency medical services

 Echo Hose Ambulance Corps has been providing emergency medical services to the city since 1949 and currently operates seven ambulances.
 It also operates the Echo Hose Ambulance Community Training Center, which offers EMT certification, a paramedic program with Yale New Haven Health, and classes for laypeople.